 The soda goes into a plastic bottle provided in the initial SodaStream packaging, but you may want to use glass bottles instead.
 If several members of the family are using the device, you will need to invest in multiple glass or plastic bottles.

 If you are flavoring your carbonated beverage, there is a cost for the syrup used to do so.
-A 440ML container of Pepsi flavoring costs $5.94 at Target, and it provides approximately 304 ounces of soda flavoring, which translates to 25 drinks.
-Add that to your computations on whether SodaStream is cost-effective for you.
+A 440ML container of Pepsi flavoring costs $6.99 at Target, and it provides approximately 304 ounces of soda flavoring, which translates to 25 drinks.
+You’ll need to add that to your calculations to determine SodaStream is cost-effective for you.

 Is SodaStream Worth It?

-Yes, it is cheaper to make your own carbonated beverages at home than buying it in a store, although how much cheaper depends on how much bubbly water you drink, and how much fizz you want in your carbonated beverage.
+In general, yes.
+It’s cheaper to make your own carbonated beverages at home than it is to buy them in a store, although how much cheaper depends on how much bubbly water you drink, and how much fizz you want in your carbonated beverage.
 Overall, this is one of those shopping moments when the more you spend, the more you save.

 Ways to Save Even More Money on Soda